bpucker/bHLH_annotator/README.md

 ```

 ## Family definition
-To use the annotator for a family, specific files have to be defined in bHLH_info.csv.
+To use the annotator for a family, specific files have to be defined in bHLH_annotator.csv.
-The files refered to need to be placed in the 'data' folder.
+The files refered to need to be placed in the 'data' folder or defined using complete paths.

 ```
 Mandatory: